vipular/vipular.github.io/index.md

 ## <span style="color: Green">Opportunities</span>
-- <span style="color: DarkRed">Opening for a research scientist/engineer in music processing [apply here](https://forms.office.com/r/KKj7294qtf)</span>

 - I am looking for students/post-docs with computational music or Physics background to join my group.
- - UG students with music knowledge and experience in signal processing and coding are welcome to apply for SURGE or UG projects.

 ## <span style="color: green">Research</span>